(Last Updated on : 18/01/2019)

 History of Samkhya Philosophy

-Samkhya philosophy emerged as a distinct school of philosophy between 5th and 2nd century BCE.
-It has been named so as it enumerates twenty five true principles, also called Tattvas, and focuses on emancipation of twenty-fifth Tattva which is Purusha
+Samkhya philosophy emerged as a distinct school of philosophy between the 5th and 2nd century BCE.
+It has been named so as it enumerates 25 true principles, also called Tattvas, and focuses on emancipation of 25th Tattva which is Purusha

 or soul.
 Philosophical texts belonging to this era have references to Samkhyan concepts and terminologies.
 It has been concluded that around 2000 years ago Samkhya philosophy became the representative philosophy of Hindu thought and extensively influenced Hindu texts

 The object of Samkhya is to show how the final emancipation of the soul from the bondage of pain is to be effected.
 An attempt is made to set forth the cause of this universal bondage.
 According to the Samkhya system, souls are innumerable, immaterial, unmixed, all-pervading and inactive.
 The Samkhya philosophy does not recognize God's existence.
 The Sankhya system discriminates between a subtle body and a gross body.
 The Sankhya system is called by the name of Mrishwar or godless.
 Yet it is an offshoot of a system of superstition.
 Samkhya, like all other systems of Indian philosophy